ZcashFoundation/frost/frost-ristretto255/README.md

-An implementation of Schnorr sigantures on the Ristretto group for both single and threshold numbers of signers (FROST).
+An implementation of Schnorr signatures on the Ristretto group for both single and threshold numbers of signers (FROST).

-In addition to the `Signature`, `SigningKey`, `VerificationKey` types, the library also provides `VerificationKeyBytes`, a [refinement] of a `[u8; 32]` indicating that bytes represent an encoding of averification key.
+In addition to the `Signature`, `SigningKey`, `VerificationKey` types, the library also provides `VerificationKeyBytes`, a [refinement] of a `[u8; 32]` indicating that bytes represent an encoding of a verification key.
 This allows the `VerificationKey` type to cache verification checks related to the verification key encoding.

 ## Examples